rkasper/the-core-protocols/README.md

 ## License
 * [License](corelicense.md)

 _This website is a free service provided by [Richard Kasperowski](https://kasperowski.com).
-I hope you enjoy it! (version 2022-10-31)_
+I hope you enjoy it!_